Undergraduate Course: Behavioural Finance and Market Efficiency (ACCN10026)

 STUDENT LEARNING EXPERIENCE

 The learning occurs primarily through reading and thinking about the papers or chapters of books recommended and discussion in class.
 This reading is supported by the programme of ten lectures, in each of which an overview of the topic is presented and the findings of a number of relevant papers are reviewed in some detail.
-Students are required to write two assessed reports.
+Students are required to write a report.
 All students are expected to participate actively in class discussion.

 Information for Visiting Students